 The Company has accounted for all of these acquisitions using the purchase method of accounting and accordingly, the net assets and results of operations of the acquired companies have been included in the Company's financial statements since the acquisition dates.
 The purchase price, including direct costs, of the Company's acquisitions was allocated to assets acquired, including intangible assets and liabilities assumed, based on their respective fair values at the acquisition dates.
-The purchase price allocation for the 2000 acquisitions are preliminary.
+The valuations of the Company's acquired assets and liabilities for the 2000 acquisitions are preliminary, and as a result, the allocation of the acquisition costs among tangible and intangible assets may change.

-(4) MARKETABLE SECURITIES
+(4) Marketable Securities

 In connection with a strategic business arrangement with Pilot Network Services ("Pilot"), in January 2000, the Company made a \$15.0 million strategic investment in Pilot pursuant to which the Company purchased 919,540 shares, or 6.3%, of Pilot's common stock at a price of \$16.3125 per share, and received a warrant to purchase an additional 200,000 shares at \$25.00 per share.
-At June 30, 2000, the unrealized loss on this investment was \$1.3 million.
+At September 30, 2000, the unrealized loss on this investment was \$5.5 million.